 Seasoning Spanish cazuelas or indeed any Spanish terracotta cookware is a very simple process, there are however a few pointers that the ceramics manufacturers themselves like to point out to ensure the longevity of your purchase.
 You will also find a few varying methods on how to season your Spanish cazuela in books and on the internet, some involve onions, some garlic, others olive oil and these methods are fine.
 There is however only one thing you need to season your cazuela and that is water.
 Andalucian Exports works closely with five different manufacturers of cazuelas and terracotta in Spain and each have the same advice for seasoning your terracotta cookware.
 Follow the simple steps below and your terracotta will last for years and become one of your most useful companions in the kitchen.

 How long your terracotta cazuela needs to be immersed in water for varies, the general rule is the longer the better – particularly for larger pieces.
 Water ‘cures’ the terracotta and needs time to soak in effectively which will add both strength and weight.
 Our suppliers recommend four hours of soaking for larger, thicker cazuelas and a couple of hours for smaller examples up to 16cm in diameter.
-Even if your cazuelas are destined for cooking purposes a good soaking is always recommended as it will ‘toughen up’ your terracotta.
+Even if your cazuelas are destined for cooking purposes straight away a good soaking is always recommended as it will ‘toughen up’ your terracotta.

 Although your cazuela is now seasoned it is worth bearing in mind that due to the very nature of terracotta it will still be fragile even to temperature.
 Our Spanish cazuela suppliers agree with the following when cooking in your cazuela:

 Never heat up your cazuela then introduce cold food for cooking, the difference in temperature may cause the cazuela to crack.
 You can however heat olive oil/cooking oil before adding your ingredients.
 For flash frying food or quickly searing meat the cazuela is not suitable however terracotta cookware can withstand hot temperatures on the barbeque, open fire, clay oven or hob etc providing it is not subject to adverse temperatures at the same time.